PCL-09

-The PCL-09, exported as CS/SH1, is a Chinese truck-mounted self-propelled howitzer used by the People's Liberation Army Ground Force.
-The armoured fighting vehicle is developed by Norinco and was first commissioned in 2009 with a 122 mm gun-howitzer using projectiles with a range of 27 km and a firing rate of 6–8 rounds per minute.
-Mounted on a Shaanxi SX2150 6×6 truck, it is also equipped with the satellite navigation system BeiDou.
+The PCL-09, exported as CS/SH1, is a Chinese truck-mounted howitzer developed by Norinco for use by the People's Liberation Army Ground Force.
+It was first commissioned in 2009 with a 122 mm gun-howitzer with an effective range of 27 km and a rate of fire of 6–8 rounds per minute.
+Mounted on a Shaanxi SX2150 6×6 military truck, it is also equipped with the satellite navigation system BeiDou.
 It was used for the first time during a military exercise of the Shanghai Cooperation Organisation in 2010.